project-chip/connectedhomeip/docs/silabs/general/SOFTWARE_REQUIREMENTS.md

 The WiseMCU Combo SDK package is only available to Alpha customers.
 Please contact Silicon Labs support.

+The WiseMCU Combo SDK package version used in this release is **A.1.0.0.0.23**.

 On obtaining the package, extract it, rename the folder as `wisemcu-wifi-bt-sdk` and copy it in the github repository under `third_party/silabs`.

 Pre-Built SiWx917 firmware is available under `third_party/silabs/wisemcu-wifi-bt-sdk/connectivity_firmware`